 Amanda grew up in Cape Town, spending much time outdoors with parents who took the family on birding and safari adventures in Southern Africa.
-She gained a further appreciation for natural history taking Zoology and Botany in first year B.Sc. before focusing on microbial and biochemical studies.
+She gained a further appreciation for natural history taking Zoology and Botany in first year B.Sc. before focusing her studies on Microbiology and Biochemistry.
 A registered tour guide, she combines her knowledge of birding and ecotourism to organise our tours around Cape Town and further afield.
 She's been the Operations Manager of Cape Town Pelagics for over 8 years and has successfully organised dozens of pelagic trips, quite an achievement in one of the windiest places on earth!
 Amanda is a keen hiker and cyclist and has represented South Africa in international cycling competitions.

 Michael Mills grew up "in the bush" in the Kalahari and Kruger National Parks where his parents were carnivore researchers.
 Michael's incredible focus, dedication and ability to locate and show people Africa's toughest birds is probably unequalled on the continent.
 He has led dozens of tours in Southern, East, Central, West and North Africa and his experience in locating birds on just the softest of calls or briefest of views impresses those who have travelled with him (see Client Comments).